Ultimate Guide to Repairing Stucco: Tips from 3 Ropes in St. George

 Step 3: Add the Top Coat

 Once the scratch coat dries (24-48 hours), apply the finish coat.
 Match the existing texture—rough or smooth—using a trowel or sponge float.
 Feather the edges to blend seamlessly with the surrounding stucco.
-Let it cure properly, avoiding freezing temperatures that could weaken the repair.
+Let it cure properly, avoiding extreme temperatures that could weaken the repair.

 Matching Texture